Work With Us

 We also hire faculty into term appointments for a specified period of time for courses taught in the Faculty of Management.
 Sessional lecturers teach and/or perform related duties, including course coordination or lab supervision for a period of less than 12 months.

-The expected pay range for this position is $4,000 per month
+The expected pay for this position is $4,000 per month

-Sessional Lecturer Position in Finance at University of British Columbia
+Sessional Lecturer Position in Management at University of British Columbia

-A PhD or PhD (ABD) in Finance is preferred.
+A PhD in Business or Management is preferred.
 A master’s degree in management or related fields is required.
-The candidate will have a broad knowledge of business and management subjects, including comprehensive knowledge of optimization, linear programming, probability, random variable and simulation.
-The candidate will have demonstrated excellence in teaching.
+The candidate will have a broad knowledge of business and management subjects, including leadership, and have demonstrated excellence in teaching.
 The candidate would ideally have relevant working experience in the same areas of expertise.

 The ideal candidate will have demonstrated excellence in and commitment to undergraduate teaching, ability to work independently, effective communication skills, the promise of educational development, and proven potential for creating innovative instructional environments in the undergraduate classroom for management/business students.
 Experience in curriculum development, course design, and other initiatives that advance the University’s ability to excel in its teaching and learning mandate is also an asset.